 Want to improve your company culture?
 BambooHR can help.
 Our intuitive HR software brings benefits administration, people analytics, performance management, and more into one streamlined tool.
 Learn more today!

-What Are Employee Perks and Incentives?
+What are Employee Perks and Incentives?

-The line between employee perks and incentives can seem fuzzy because people often use the words interchangeably—after all, a perk can be something you have to earn, and something given freely can create the incentive to work harder.
+The line between employee perks can seem fuzzy as people often use the words interchangeably.
+After all, a perk can be something you have to earn, and something given freely can create the incentive to work harder.

-Choosing the Right Employee Perks and Incentives
+How to Choose the Right Employee Perks and Incentives

 - Define the perk or incentive’s role or purpose